-Shared Values and Principles More focus required on 'vulnerable' groups within society
+Shared Values and Principles More focus required on 'vulnerable' groups within society vehicle of Community Planning.

-Key skills and competencies Need to develop strong facilitative leadership skills to support implementation of the Plan through developing good negotiation skills.
+- Key skills and competencies Need to develop strong facilitative leadership skills to support implementation of the Plan through developing good negotiation skills. - Need to prioritise (clearer) the Plan and focus on the difference partnership working and collaboration can bring through the